 Earlier this year, Texas passed a bill that would take back $1 billion of its gold and store it in the Lone Star state’s own vault.
 Upon signing the bill, governor Greg Abbott commented that the facility would be the first of its kind in the nation, and that its main purpose was preventing the outflow of taxpayers’ money for storage outside of the state’s borders.

 Once Hegar’s task force comes up with enough ideas for the move, they’ll go to the state leadership to form a more solid plan.
 Right now, there are over a dozen suggestions: For example, some would prefer a single storage facility in Texas, while others lean towards scattering the gold across multiple points in the state.

 Other details, like the facility’s payment system and whether national and international entities could store bullion inside it, are still being worked on.
 Regardless of the specifics, Hegar says that the gold is coming back: “My ultimate goal is to make sure that we have a Texas gold bullion depository that is safe and secure and everybody can rest well knowing that those metals are safe here in Texas.”

-china, gold, lawrence williams, morgan stanley, seeking alpha, sharps pixley
+china, Featured, gold, lawrence williams, morgan stanley, seeking alpha, sharps pixley